Coomera Connector (Stage 1), Coomera to Nerang

 • Stage 1 North main road construction started

-• Stage 1 Central design and construct contract award.
+• Stage 1 Central early works contract awarded.

-• Early 2024: Stage 1 Central main road construction to start.
+• Late 2024: Stage 1 Central main construction works contract awarded.

-• Late 2024: Stage 1 South main road construction to start.
+• Early to mid-2025: Stage 1 South main road construction to start.

 • Late 2025: Stage 1 is expected to progressively open to traffic in sections.